Diet and Nutrition Research on Amazon Parrots?

 time did we ever feed any pea nuts in shell at all.

-Again blood chemistry panels were pulled each month, WOW, we could not believe the difference in the ranges, they were perfect, the over all feathers changed, the feathers seemed to tighten up, the blue fronts and yellow shouldered all seemed to gain weight to absolute optimal levels, the other species, napes, yellow heads, red lored, green cheeks and lilac crowns all showed no changes in weight, but were in perfect shape and seemed to fly more, always climbing and exploring, the over all activity was amazing, the blue fronted amazons changed the most, they seemed most satisfied, and the fertility increased, we had pairs that only the year before the diet change, had a drop of 40%, now the same birds were at 90%+ fertility rates, one example pair of blue fronted that had only produced 1 clutch each season before now had a series of 4 eggs each clutch and had 3 clutches the first year of the change of diets,.and the fertility was at amazing almost at 100%.
+Again blood chemistry panels were pulled each month, WOW, we could not believe the difference in the ranges, they were perfect, the over all feathers changed, the feathers seemed to tighten up, the blue fronts and yellow shouldered all seemed to gain weight to absolute optimal levels, the other species, napes, yellow heads, red lored, green cheeks and lilac crowns all showed no changes in weight, but were in perfect shape and seemed to be more active in the cages and fly more, always climbing and exploring, the over all activity was amazing, the blue fronted amazons changed the most, they seemed most satisfied, and the fertility increased, we had pairs that only the year before the diet change, had a average drop of 40%, now the same birds were at 90%+ fertility rates, one example pair of blue fronted that had only produced 1 clutch each season before now had a series of 4 eggs each clutch and had 3 clutches the first year of the change of diets,. and the fertility was at amazing almost at 100%.

-Our findings showed that while many people refuse to feed seeds to birds due to the so called experts constantly blaming all the bad stuff on seeds, its just not true, infact the addition of their natural foods (seeds) being fed in the correct context and at the correct amounts and times showed an increase in over all health.
-Now to be clear, we never fed a seed parrot mixture out of a bag, we only fed a controlled amount of seeds, sunflower and safflower and we washed them, brought to boil and fed, we sprouted some of the seeds as well, so the problem with most fat birds and over all birds in bad health may be feeding too much or only seed diets as well the amount of cage space also can come into play for over weight birds, as birds are not supposed to sit in little cages in your living room their whole life eating seeds and pellets out of cups placed next to their perches and the foods was from a bag of seed parrot mix you purchased at the pet store.
-Also our findings showed that certain species benefit more from the addition of higher amounts of sunflower like the blue fronted amazons, In most parrots native lands they eat seeds, as seeds are the natures best way to deliver the a high caloric food source, but in most cases they will only find seeds that have been swollen germinated, or sprouted in most cases as in the rain forest it rains, therefore logic dictates that the seeds would not be old and dry like you get in bags of parrot food you buy in stores, but swollen with life as the germ of the seed starts to germinate in a short time due to the temps being high and humid conditions.
+Our findings showed that while many people refuse to feed seeds to birds due to the so called experts constantly blaming all the bad stuff on seeds, its just not true, infact the addition of their natural foods (seeds) being fed in the correct context and at the correct amounts and times showed an increase in over all good health.
+Now to be clear, we never fed a socalled prepared commercial parrot mixture seed mix out of a bag, we only fed a controlled amount of each seeds, sunflower and safflower and we washed them, brought to boil and fed, we sprouted some of the seeds as well, so the problem with most fat birds and over all birds in bad health may be feeding too much or only seed diets as well the amount of cage space also can come into play for over weight birds, as birds are not supposed to sit in little cages in your living room their whole life eating seeds and manufactured pellets out of cups placed next to their perches and the foods was from a bag of seed parrot mix you purchased at the pet store.
+Also our findings showed that certain species benefit more from the addition of higher amounts of sunflower like the blue fronted amazons, In most parrots native lands they eat seeds, as seeds are the natures best way and quickesst and most efficient to deliver a high caloric food source, but in most cases in their habitats they will only find seeds that have been swollen germinated, or sprouted in most cases as in the rain forest it rains, therefore logic dictates that the seeds would not be old and dry like you get in bags of parrot food you buy in stores, but swollen with life as the germ of the seed starts to germinate in a short time due to the temps being high and humid conditions.
+We must add here that we would tell anyone that cannot feed certain seeds to their birds is to use a bagged food mixture, and cntrol the amounts as an addition but never rely on that as complete.
+We also incorporate a product called TROPIMIX into the daily feedings of most birds here as well, this mix is fed to our breeding birds as well weaning babies, but was not used here in the test and research program, we needed to be able to control each seed choice and amounts.
+This tropimix food is mixture shelled foods, such as sunflower,oats, and many fruits,veggies and nuts.

 Of course over the years we have modified our diets accordingly and changed this or that as we saw fit.
-I am one to not just take the findings of one person or study and think that's the only way it can be, I think there is still much to be learned.
-We here at RBC are dedicated to the ongoing struggle to find and give our birds the best possible life and foods they can receive, As we must remember they did not ask to be here sitting in cages compared to their ancestors being free, So, it is my, it is our, it is your, responsibility to give them the best they deserve.
+I am not one to just take the findings of one person or study and think that's the only way it can be, I think there is still much to be learned.
+We here at RBC are dedicated to the ongoing struggle to find and give our birds the best possible life and foods they can receive.
+Our birds deserve the best life one can give them.
+As we must remember they did not ask to be here sitting in our homes in confinement in cages compared to their wild ancestors being free, So, it is my, it is our, it is your, responsibility to give them the best they deserve.

 research finalized august 2010.